CharlieDigital/typescript-is-like-csharp/docs/pages/basics/comments.md

 ::: tip
 It is very tedious to type out the XML!
 So get an extension for your IDE that does it automatically when you type `///`.
 :::

+## Inheriting Docs

+C# provides really nice tooling that helps with comment and documentation reuse [via `<inheritdoc />` and `<include />`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags#reuse-documentation-text)

+This can make it painless to keep the comment chain across your generated classes that inherit from a base class as well as normal inheritance chains.